Dematerialism

 This website was designed, written, and constructed by me, Thomas Wayburn of Houston, Texas.
 I am responsible for its contents.
 Please address all correspondence to wayburn@dematerialism.net.
 Corrections, suggestions, and constructive criticism will be appreciated.
 Vituperation is acceptable too.

-Born March 24, 1934, Detroit, Michigan.
-Redford High School Detroit 1951.
-BS chemical engineering Michigan 1956. • MS mathematics NYU 1968. • PhD chemical engineering Utah 1980. • Studied jazz drummig with Lennie Tristano, Joe Morello, Philly Joe Jones, Cozy Cole, Stanley Specter. • Here is an mp3 version of the record I made with Lennie Tristano and Peter Ind when I was 22 years old.
+Born March 24, 1934, Detroit, Michigan. • Redford High School Detroit 1951. • BS chemical engineering Michigan 1956. • MS mathematics NYU 1968. • PhD chemical engineering Utah 1980. • Studied jazz drummig with Lennie Tristano, Joe Morello, Philly Joe Jones, Cozy Cole, Stanley Specter. • Here is an mp3 version of the record I made with Lennie Tristano and Peter Ind when I was 22 years old.
 If you are interested, copy https://dematerialism.net/tristano.mp3 and paste into browser.

-Hack engineering, chemical process design. • Teaching chemical engineering at various levels: thermodynamics, plant design, applied mathematics. • Writing and reviewing for the peer-reviewed scientific and engineering literature, principally numerical analysis.
-Software development, computational chemical engineering.
+Hack engineering, chemical process design. • Teaching chemical engineering at various levels: thermodynamics, plant design, applied mathematics. • Writing and reviewing for the peer-reviewed scientific and engineering literature, principally numerical analysis. • Software development, computational chemical engineering. • Political activism, principally anti-war and anti-growth, preaching limits to growth and advent of Peak Oil. • Computational research in energy and economics. • Internet publishing: this website • Railroad modeling and model railroad photography: https://modrr.net/.

 View an earlier resume: https://www.dematerialism.net/Resume97.html

 I am trying to complete a few of the projects I began many years ago when I thought I would live forever.
-These projects are spread across (i) science and the limitations it places upon rational political economy, (ii) the great art of music -especially jazz music, and (iii) the world's greatest hobby, namely, model railroading, whereby the strange, deadly beauty created as a result of industrialization can be preserved in the only places where it can do no additional harm, namely, museums - if we may include among museums the private miniaturizations found in the homes of hobbyists.
+These projects are spread across (i) science and the limitations it places upon rational political economy, (ii) the great art of music - especially jazz music, and (iii) the world's greatest hobby, namely, model railroading, whereby the strange, deadly beauty created as a result of industrialization can be preserved in the only places where it can do no additional harm, namely, museums - if we may include among museums the private miniaturizations found in the homes of hobbyists.

-Tom Wayburn, drummer, vibraphonist, recording engineer; computational chemical engineer, net energy analyst; political economist, philosopher; model railroad planner, builder, photographer; computer builder, programmer, operator, and technologist; document writer, essayist (That is, from time to time I have been some of these things.
+Tom Wayburn, drummer, vibraphonist, recording engineer; computational chemical engineer, net energy Nnalyst; political economist, philosopher; model railroad planner, builder, photographer; computer builder, programmer, operator, and technologist; document writer, essayist (That is, from time to time I have been some of these things.
 I no longer have the strength to keep up with much of anything.
 I shall be happy to edit my writing, finish my model railroad, write up some of my experiences with music and musicians, and edit a few dozen audio tapes.
-I have some interesting stories to tell at least I have been asked to tell them.
+I have some interesting stories to tell – at least I have been asked to tell them.
 Also, I still have a great deal to say that I have not committed to paper – yet.